OpenPrinting/openprinting.github.io/_posts/2022-10-20-OpenPrinting News - October 2022.md

 **Your application everywhere, just in a Snap!**

 Or are you developer of a free software application and need a way to easily distribute it to as many users as possible?
-Without need of the goodwill of distribution package maintainers, without the requirement of your users to install the newest version of their distro to get the newest version of your application?
+Without need of the goodwill of distribution package maintainers, without the requirement of your users to install the newest version of their distro in order to get the newest version of your application?
 Without you needing to test your application on 10 or more different distros and platforms?
 And as a little extra, your application can also be used easily under Windows, via WSL, without you needing to ever touch Windows for testing it.

 The solution is to package your application as a Snap (we also say "snapping it") and put it up in the Snap Store.
 The basic idea is similar to smartphone applications in the App Store or Google Play Store, its origin is even in the good old times when Canonical was developing a smartphone running Ubuntu Touch.
 The Snap is an encapsulated, distribution-independent package containing everything what it needs and which can be easily installed in many OS distributions, like a smartphone app.
 And even system services can be distributed as Snap, like [CUPS and our Printer Applications](https://snapcraft.io/search?q=OpenPrinting).

 Do you want to learn how?
 Then do not miss our series of Snap tutorial workshops.
-In each workshop one topic of snapping applications is treated and they qre not simply talks, but hands-on workshops.
+In each workshop one topic of snapping applications is treated and they are not simply talks, but hands-on workshops.
 You bring your laptop and do the exercises and examples by yourself!
 And we will answer your questions ...

 Intro panel session: